juninatt/Step-Counter/README.md

 To view the API documentation in swagger when server is running, go to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) in your browser.

+### To run prod enviroment:

+To Run:<br>

+`mvn springboot:run`

+Data will regist in Azure SQL Database
+You can find connection **url** and **password** to Azure SQL database in application-prod.properties

+To view the API documentation in swagger when server is running, go to [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) in your browser.

 ### Notes:
 * This application validate JWT's from Sigma's Azure Active Directory
 * Validation of JWT is done class webSecurityConfig